 2. Get to know the platform

-It is not worth lying in bed with a laptop to do you course just because you can.
+It is not worth lying in bed with a laptop to do your course just because you can.
 It would be equally inappropriate to think you could study well on the bus or in a busy café.
 Preparing a suitable learning environment to study for online English courses is absolutely key.
 This environment must be free of excessive noise and interruptions, including colleagues, spouses, children and pets.
-“Any kind of study deserves your full attention and concentration, so it’s important to set up a proper work space,” says Hilgenberg.

 4. Set achievable goals